Application process Your application and admissions process at SRH Berlin

 Check for Late Arrivals at your campus:

 What do I need to think about?
-Are there any deadlines?
 Where can I find more information to help me start my studies?

-Please note that the purchase of the semester ticket is mandatory and payment must be made before pick-up until the beginning of the semester.
+Please note that the purchase of the Deutschlandticket for students is mandatory and payment must be made by the beginning of the semester.
+The Deutschlandticket is only valid together with a photo ID and your current student ID.
+The latter will be issued only after your successful Admission Check.

 I have questions about equal opportunities for students at the university